intel/pse-fw/README.md

-Elkhart Lake PSE firmware, services, sample applications and pre-built binaries.
+# Intel Elkhart Lake PSE
+This repository hosts firmware, services, sample applications and pre-built binaries for development of software for PSE

+## License
 Source code and binaries are distributed under different licenses.
 Please read the licenses applicable to them carefully.

+## Documentation
+Detailed documentation with dependencies, build environment setup and compilation steps have been provided in the docs folder.
+Please refer the documents to get started with PSE development.

-PSE Firmware Build Steps:
+### Basic PSE Firmware Build Steps:

 1. Building default hello world application:
 	./build.sh